 If you make the switch and realize it’s not for you, it’s easy to switch back to a personal account by following the same steps as above.

 To keep it short and sweet, yes.
-The sign of a successful business or brand is one that is seen as agile and that can easily adapt to trends.
+The sign of a successful business or brand is seen as agile and that can easily adapt to trends.
 And the trend right now is TikTok.
-It’s an assumption that if you’re considering TikTok, you likely have an Instagram or even Facebook that is tended to on a regular basis.
+It’s an assumption that if you’re considering TikTok, you likely have an Instagram or even Facebook that is tended to regularly.
 Now it’s time to work TikTok into the mix.

 Learn why Dash Hudson is the preferred solution for marketing and social media teams.